Have you ever wondered how to write a great blog post?

 “Who’s there?”

-OK, you don’t need to fill your blog posts with cheesy jokes or silly puns.
+OK, your blog writer shouldn’t fill your blog posts with cheesy jokes or silly puns.
 But equally, you don’t want to bore your readers either.
 Great blogs are those that tread the fine balance of being informative whilst remaining entertaining and lively.

 In our view, blogs are the perfect place to showcase your corporate personality.
 They can be used to highlight your success, share your knowledge and showcase your individual team members.
 They can be a mix of academic, informative articles or light-hearted posts focusing on your team’s most recent bake sale.

-If you’re unsure how to get the fine balance between entertaining and professional, why not give us a call.
-We’ll advise you on how to get the right equilibrium for your audience and help you to write a great blog post.
+If you’re unsure how to get the fine balance between entertaining and professional, why not give Amy a call.
+As a professional blog writer working with small business, Amy can advise you on how to get the right equilibrium for your audience and write a great blog post for you.

 What’s your final call to action?